itversity/data-engineering-courses/data-engineering-on-gcp/docs/slides/025_google_cloud_storage/075_automate_operations_with_cli.md

 ## gcloud vs gsutil

-✅ `gcloud` is easy to use and script-friendly
+✅ `gcloud` is the general-purpose CLI for all Google Cloud services — including Storage
-✅ `gsutil` is powerful, fast, and supports advanced operations
+✅ `gsutil` is a specialized, high-performance tool for Cloud Storage operations

 Both tools are included with the Google Cloud SDK.